 4. Screw the swivel nut onto the threaded sleeve.
 This seals the AC connector and provides strain relief for the AC cable.
 When doing so, hold the bush insert firmly by the locking cap.
 This ensures that the swivel nut can be screwed firmly onto the threaded sleeve.

-Figure 31.
-Sealing the AC connector
+Figure 29.
+AC connector mounting part 1

-5. Assembly the plug shell ,adapter as below picture, Push the adapter and shell by hand until a "Click" is heard or felt.
+5. Assemble the plug shell ,adapter as shown below.
+Push the adapter and shell by hand until a click is heard or felt.